jason-r-c/dashboard-concepts/iotaa/README.md

 # Dashboard concepts

-These are the dashboard concepts for the helper application
+These are the dashboard prototypes for the helper application